Kilvoctu/aiyabot/README.md

 #### Notes
 - Ensure your bot has `bot` and `application.commands` scopes when inviting to your Discord server, and intents are enabled.
+- As /settings can be abused, consider reviewing who can access the command.
+This can be done through Apps -> Integrations in your Server Settings.
 - React to generated images with ❌ to delete them.
 - Optional .env variables you can set:
 ```